Last Updated on May 11, 2022 by Anne-Marie

 3. Whisk all the ingredients until everything is well combined and there are no lumps.

 4. Break chocolate bars into small pieces.
 Add the broken chocolate pieces to the slow cooker.

-5. Cover and set crock pot on low for 2 hours.
-Occasionally stir to make sure the melted chocolate is incorporated into the crock pot hot chocolate.
+5. Cover and set the crockpot on low for 2 hours.
+Occasionally stir to make sure the melted chocolate is incorporated into the crockpot hot chocolate.

 6. Pour the warm chocolate into mugs and top with your favorite toppings.

 Yes, you can have a dairy-free slow cooker hot chocolate that’s also vegan!

 Milk: Try a chocolate coconut milk like So Delicious Chocolate Milk.
 But you can also use soy milk, almond milk, or oat milk though those aren’t as creamy and thick.

 Heavy Cream: Then add a cup of coconut cream to it.
 If you can’t find coconut cream, use full-fat coconut milk instead to make this a creamy hot chocolate recipe.